Department of Modern Languages and Comparative Literature Faculty

 Location: NVC 6-279

-A specialist in Latin American literature, Martínez has authored three books and co-edited two volumes.
-In 2016 Routledge reprinted her book Lesbian Voices from Latin America: Breaking Ground (originally published by Garland, 1996).
-She has co-edited two books on Cuban literature in the United States with Francisco Soto: Identidad y diáspora: el teatro de Pedro Monge Rafuls (Valencia, Advana Vieja, 2014) and Entre islas: la imaginación poética de Magaly Alabau, Alina Galliano, Lourdes Gil, Maya Islas, Iraida Iturralde (Valencia, Advana Vieja, 2018).
-Martínez also published the books El discurso dialógico en La era imaginaria (Madrid: Betania, 1991) and Onetti: estrategias textuales y operaciones del lector (Madrid: Verbum, 1992).
+In 2016 Routledge reprinted her book Lesbian Voices from Latin America (originally published by Garland, 1996).
+She has co-edited two books on Cuban literature in the United States: Entre islas: la imaginación poética de Magaly Alabau, Alina Galliano, Lourdes Gil, Maya Islas, Iraida Iturralde (Valencia, Advana Vieja, 2018, co-edited with Francisco Soto) and Identidad y diáspora: el teatro de Pedro Monge Rafuls (Valencia, Advana Vieja, 2014, co-edited with Francisco Soto).
+Martínez has also published the books El discurso dialógico en La era imaginaria (Madrid: Betania, 1991) and Onetti: estrategias textuales y operaciones del lector (Madrid: Verbum, 1992).

-At Baruch College, Professor Martínez teaches a wide variety of Spanish upper-level courses and she serves as advisor to Spanish majors and minors.
-In recent years, Martínez has developed numerous courses for the Spanish program, including Spanish 4385: Cuban Literature in the U.S., Spanish 4228: Latin American Women Writers, Spanish 4227: Contemporary Latin American Literature, Spanish 4285: Latin American Cinema, Spanish 4284: The Latin American Essay: From the Nineteenth Century to the Present and Spanish 4005: The History of Translation in the Hispanic/Latino World.
+Elena Martínez teaches a wide variety of Spanish upper-level courses and she serves as advisor to Spanish majors and minors.
+In addition, she has developed numerous courses for the Spanish program, including Spanish 4385: Cuban Literature in the U.S., Spanish 4386: Contemporary Mexican Literature, Spanish 4228: Latin American Women Writers, Spanish 4227: Contemporary Latin American Literature, Spanish 4285: Latin American Cinema, Spanish 4284: The Latin American Essay: From the Nineteenth Century to the Present and Spanish 4005: The History of Translation in the Hispanic/Latino World.